matthewnewell/matthewnewell.github.io/_posts/2014-09-20-how_to_learn.md

 {% highlight ruby %}
 learn[8] # => Teach
 {% endhighlight%}
 Helping others to learn is one of the best ways to learn an new competency.
 Blog about a new move, help a newbie, or teach a class.
-Its kind of like [rubber ducking](http://en.wikipedia.org/wiki/Rubber_duck_debugging) except with humans.
+Its kind of like [rubber ducking](http://en.wikipedia.org/wiki/Rubber_duck_debugging) with humans.

 __Example__